artem-frolov/yii-sass/README.md

         // Path and filename of scss.inc.php
         // Defaults to the relative location in Composer's vendor directory 'compilerPath' => __DIR__ . "/../../../vendor/leafo/scssphp/scss.inc.php",

-        // Path and filename of compass.inc.php
-        // Required only if Compass support is needed
-        // Defaults to the relative location in Composer's vendor directory 'compassPath' => __DIR__ . '/../../../vendor/leafo/scssphp-compass/compass.inc.php',

         // Path for cache files.
 Will be used if Yii caching is not enabled.
         // Will be chmod'ed to become writable,